Fonta1n3/FullyNoded/Docs/Q-and-A.md

 <img src="./Images/use-my-node.png" alt="use-my-node" border="0" width="200"><br/>
 *I think it should say third party service or use my own node.
 In fact this should be a setting that you opt in right?*<br/>
 Javier: I think that option is in case your node is not running Tor.
-If your bitcoind instance is not running over Tor each tx propagated is more likely to be desanonymized.
+If your bitcoind instance is not running over Tor each tx propagated is more likely to be deanonymized.
 That’s the reason to choose propagate Esplora API.

 #### Question : Do you have a lightning node? to send donations?
 The fees are currently high for a mainnet transaction.